Anita Beryl: Early life and education

 Anita was born to Rev. and Mrs. Ahabwe of Bushenyi district, and is the first-born of six children born to the couple.
 She attended Bweranyangyi Girls for O and A-level and left in 2005.
 She later joined Uganda Christian University, Mukono, for a Bachelor of Arts in Education, graduating in 2009.
 She attained her first fashion training at Uber Glam, in Johannesburg, South Africa, before joining, French Fashion University, ESMOD.

 Career

-In 2011, she founded Beryl Quoture By Anita Beryl, as a Haute Qouture and ready to wear clothing and accessory franchise for all genders Her label was invited to participate in local, regional and international fashion shows including "Accra Fashion Week", in Ghana and "Swahili Fashion Week" in Tanzania, in 2016 alone.
+In 2011, she founded Beryl Quoture By Anita Beryl, as an Haute Qouture and ready to wear clothing and accessory franchise for all genders Her label was invited to participate in local, regional and international fashion shows including "Accra Fashion Week", in Ghana and "Swahili Fashion Week" in Tanzania, in 2016 alone.
 In 2017, she was invited to showcase her design at the World Fashion Week 2017, in Kuala Lampur, Malaysia.
 Her expanding client base includes clients in Uganda, Kenya, Tanzania, South Africa, the United Kingdom and other countries.
 She has also showcased her design at fashion shows in Nigeria, Addis Ababa, Barcelona and Mombasa.